REO Appraisals in New Haven County

-The professionals at Appraisal Associates of CT have the training to deal with the particular dynamics of a foreclosure appraisal.
-Contact Appraisal Associates of CT for a company you can trust.
+Appraisal Associates of CT has the expertise to handle the special dynamics of a foreclosure appraisal.
+Contact Appraisal Associates of CT for a company you can rely on.

-For a home that has already returned to REO, you typically will want to get rid of it quickly .
-But you might want to know about and review three values: as-is, as repaired, and "quick sale."
-These represent the worth of the home without any repairs done to it, with the work needed to make the house marketable at full market value corresponding with the other houses in the neighborhood, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, probably to someone who'd rather finish the job themselves.
-Again, we understand your urgency and the unique circumstances of an REO property, as well as the specific data you will need -- competing listings, neighborhood trends, and so forth.
-You can rely on Appraisal Associates of CT to handle the appraisal of your bank owned property with expertise and professionalism.
+If your home has returned to REO, you will interested in a speedy disposition.
+However, you may want to understand and compare three values: as-is, as repaired, and "quick sale."
+These correspond to the value of the property without any repairs performed, with the work due to make the house marketable at full market value consistent with the other houses in the neighborhood, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, most likely to someone inclined to finish the job themselves.
+Again, we understand your urgency and the unique situation of an REO property, as well as the unique data you'll need -- competing listings, neighborhood trends, and the like.
+You can bank on Appraisal Associates of CT to handle the task of your bank owned property professionally and efficiently.
 Contact us today.